-- 1. Make certain the tiller is on a flat, level surface. - 2.
-Release all controls on the tiller. - 3.
-Move the choke lever to the "CHOKE" position. - 4.
-Move the throttle lever to the "FAST" position. - 5.
+- 5. Move the choke lever to the "Choke" position. - 6.
+Move the throttle lever to the "Fast" position. - 7.
 Move the fuel valve to the "ON" position.

-6. Pull the starter cord slowly until resistance is felt and then pull rapidly.
+8. Pull the starter cord slowly until resistance is felt and then pull rapidly.

-As engine warms up, move the choke lever to the "RUN" position.
+As engine warms up, move the choke lever to the "Run" position.